-We validate the effectiveness of APS and DTS on DocKylin and give the results in Table \ref{tab:ablation}.
+\textbf{The Effectiveness of APS and DTS on DocKylin}.
+We validate the effectiveness of APS and DTS on DocKylin and present the results in Table \ref{tab:ablation}.
 Note that, settings without DTS in Table \ref{tab:ablation} refer to retraining a new model from scratch without employing DTS in the instruction tuning phase, rather than simply removing DTS from the already trained DocKylin model.
-The results demonstrate that both APS and DTS effectively reduce token sequence length and enhance computational efficiency, while also improving performance.
+The results demonstrate that both APS and DTS effectively reduce token sequence length and enhance computational efficiency, while also improving performance in most cases.
 This aligns with findings from previous studies \cite{liu2024textmonkey}, which suggest that excessively long sequences due to high resolution may degrade performance.
 This degradation likely occurs because the visual sequences contain too many redundant tokens, placing greater demands on the model's ability to handle long contexts and making the learning more challenging.
-Notably, the APS and DTS methods can also be used online during the training phase to accelerate training.
+Furthermore, the APS and DTS methods can also be used during the training phase to accelerate training.